chefagunwani76/cs178-flask-app/README.md

 - `[city]` — stores information about a city's district and population; foreign key `[ID]`links to `[country]`;foreign key `[CountryCode]`links to `[countrylanguage]`
 - `[countrylanguage]` — stores information about a country's language including if it is official and the amount of people in the country that speaks it; foreign key `[countrycode]`links to `[city]`; foreign key `[Language]`links to `[country]`

-The JOIN query used in this project: <!-- describe it in plain English -->
+The JOIN query used in this project:
 The JOIN query that was used was between city and countrylanguage to see how many people speak a language in a city.
-ANother join query was between a city and a country.

 ### DynamoDB